-The Hospitality Management Program is aligned with the West Virginia Tech Prep Business/Marketing Cluster.
+The Hospitality Management program is aligned with the West Virginia Tech Prep Business/Marketing cluster.
 This career track provides the opportunity for students to acquire college credit while attending high school.

-For high school students interested in food service careers and coming from applicable programs offering ProStart® curriculum, the program will provide for a seamless transition from ProStart® through the completion of an Associate in Applied Science Degree in Hospitality Management.
+For high school students interested in food service careers and coming from applicable programs offering ProStart curriculum, the program will provide for a seamless transition from ProStart through the completion of an Associate in Applied Science Degree in Hospitality Management.

-Students who complete the high school ProStart® program and pass the ProStart® examination with a score of 75% or higher may receive 6 credit hours toward the associate degree.
-This will leave 54 credit hours to complete the associate degree requirement of 60 credit hours.
+Students who complete the high school ProStart program and pass the ProStart examination with a score of 75% or higher may receive credit hours toward the associate degree.